mikkolalab/Leukemia/variant_calling_per_umi/README.md

 Where `var1`, `var2`, etc. are the variants from the variants file, and `BC1`, `BC2`, etc. are the barcodes from the metadata file.
 The entries are the allelic ratio or coverage for each variant

+# Integrating into Seurat object
+a few minutes
+refer to the jupyter notebook merge_mecom_samples.ipynb